MEHU-LIISA Steam Juicer Review

 Steaming Apple juice 3

-Ten liters or about 11 quarts of quartered apples are...
+Ten liters, or about 11 quarts of quartered app...

 Steaming Apple juice 2

-This collection vessel goes on next to catch the juices...
+This collection vessel goes on next, to catch t...

 Steaming Apple juice 1